saumyaSharma0101/git-exercises-copy/README.md

     git add . --> git commit -m "updated hooks" --> git push origin exercise/hooks commited and pushed changes in exercise/hooks branch
 26. created merge request and then merged these hooks to main using UI

+# Scenario-8

+27. created new repository "git-exercise-copy" using github UI and
+28. then to copy and push all changes to new repository use: git remote add origin-3 https://github.com/saumyaSharma0101/git-exercises-copy.git git push --all origin-3

+# Scenario-9

+29. 'git tag -a 1.0.0 -m "New release for 1.0.0"' --> created a tag
+30. 'git push origin 1.0.0' --> push tag in main branch